 Professor Ron Krawitz was recently nominated and elected a Senior Member of the IEEE.
 Senior member is the highest grade for IEEE members requiring the candidate to be an engineer, scientist, educator, technical executive, or originator in IEEE-designated fields for at least 10 years and have demonstrated at least 5 years of significant contribution to the field.

-In addition, Professor Krawitz has joined the Boston Code Camp organizing committee and will serve as co-chair for the March 2014 Boston Code Camp.
+In addition, Professor Krawitz has joined the Boston Code Camp organizing committee.
 Code Camp is a free, 1-day event put on by the community to help promote software development in the community.
 Code Camp is a form of an "unconference".
 Code Camps are free to attend, do not take place during the typical workweek, and do not disclose attendee contact information to sponsors.
 Code Camps are for and about the local or regional professional IT development community.
 Presenters are typically members of the community.
 Presentation topics are suggested by attendees, and often presented by those who originally suggest them.